SansGuidon/bookmarks/README.md

 * [fincheck](https://fincheck.be/en) - 🇧🇪 [BE] Financial information at a glance : Check the financial situation of any Belgian company in seconds | it is at least as useful as [openthebox](https://openthebox.be/search)
 * [Staatsblad monitor](https://www.staatsbladmonitor.be/index.html) - 🇧🇪 [BE] Base de données ouverte des données des entreprises, des comptes annuels et des publications au journal officiel des entreprises belges (gratuit) ! **Exemple** [plusieurs sociétés à la même adresse](https://www.staatsbladmonitor.be/onderneming-zoeken.html?zelfdeadresals=0444050558)
 * [B2Bhint](https://b2bhint.com/en) - Get any company financial, juridical and historical data with international connections from the official sources
+* [ThatCoupon](https://www.thatcoupon.com/) - Tired of clipping coupons and scouring the internet for deals and promotional codes?
+So are we.
+This website makes it easy for shoppers to find and share the best deals and coupons.
+No hunting, no hassle, and no scissors required.

 ## Cryptocurrency
 > News